Saudi sports drive poses moral dilemma for athletes

 It seems simple enough.
 Do they take a moral stand or do they take the cash?
 But there are wrinkles.

-For one thing, Saudi Crown Prince and de facto ruler Mohammed bin Salman, whose state investment fund is making the investments, is undoubtedly a ruthless autocrat, but he is also a reformer.
+For one thing, Saudi Crown Prince and de facto ruler Mohammed bin Salman, whose state investment fund is behind the money, is undoubtedly a ruthless autocrat, but he is also a reformer.
 The U.S. State Department accuses his regime of forcibly disappearing and torturing opponents, but he has expanded social and economic freedoms and begun to loosen the shackles on Saudi women.

 At the same time, “sportswashing” – improving one’s image by association with popular pastimes – is scarcely a new phenomenon.